 City Harvest is New York's first and largest food rescue organization, helping to feed millions of New Yorkers who struggle to put meals on their tables.
-This year, we will rescue more than 75 million pounds of fresh, nutritious food and deliver it-free of charge-to more than 450 food pantries, soup kitchens, community partners and our own Mobile Markets across the five boroughs.
+This year, we will rescue more than 81 million pounds of fresh, nutritious food and deliver it-free of charge-to nearly 400 food pantries, soup kitchens, community partners and our own Mobile Markets across the five boroughs.
+By diverting this food from landfills, we will prevent 24.4 million kilograms of CO2 from entering the atmosphere this year.
 Visit us at www.cityharvest.org to learn more.